 From 6 April 2017, where a benefit is provided to employees under a salary sacrifice arrangement instead of cash pay, the taxable value of the benefit is the greater of the amount of salary foregone and the taxable benefit calculated under the normal benefit in kind rules.

 This new rule does not apply to certain benefits, including payments into pension schemes, childcare, bicycles and ultra-low emission cars.

 Where an agreement was already in place before 6 April 2017, the previous income tax treatment continues to apply until 6 April 2021 (or the date when the arrangement is renegotiated, revised or renewed, if earlier) for the provision of other company cars, accommodation or school fees.
-For other benefits the relief only applies until 6 April 2018.
+For other benefits this treatment only applied until 6 April 2018.

 PAYE Settlement Agreement (PSA)

 A PSA is a voluntary arrangement on the part of the employer under which the employer pays the tax and NIC due on certain benefits, rather than include them on form P11D.
-In this way, the employer bears the tax cost, rather than the employee.
+In this way, the employer bears the tax cost, instead of the employee.

-Benefits that are not trivial but are minor, irregular or impractical to apply PAYE to, or it is difficult to apportion the value of a benefit, can be included in a PAYE Settlement Agreement.
+Any benefits that are not trivial but are minor, irregular or impractical to apply PAYE to, or where it is difficult to apportion the value between employees, can be included in a PAYE Settlement Agreement.

 To obtain a PAYE Settlement Agreement, you need to write to HMRC describing the benefits in kind to which you would like the PSA applied.
 An agreement is then signed with HMRC.